keptn-workshops/getting-started/README.md

 ### Install Dynatrace SLI Service

-During the workshop we will use quality gates to ensure only artifacts that meet our performance requirements are pushed through to production.
+During the workshop, we will use quality gates to ensure only artifacts that meet our performance requirements are pushed through to production.
 We will retrieve the relevant Service Level Indicator values via the Dynatrace SLI Service that grabs those values from the new Dynatrace metrics API.
 To install the service, use `kubectl` to deploy it into your cluster: